gunther-bachmann/scheme-praktikum/README.md

 # scheme-praktikum
 scheme based introduction to game programming for highschool two week of programming practice

+## Start the game

+- open 'NaechsteSchritte.rkt' and execute (in emacs or DrRacket) ...
+- ... or `racket NachsteSchritte.rkt` on the shell
+- keys:
+  - `+` increase `-` decrease level of detail
+  - up, down, left, right to move figure
+  - `i` to show inventory

 ## references
 - game programming inspired by https://github.com/ericclack/racket-examples.git
 - racket teach packs https://docs.racket-lang.org/htdp/